Xiaojun-Michael/Tell-Stories-with-Data/Assignment_3&4.md

 This is a graph.
 - Can you describe to me what this is telling you?

-It refelcts the mismatch between the current US policy and the actual currency valuation.
+It reflects the mismatch between the current US policy and the actual currency valuation.
 - Is there anything you find surprising or confusing?

 1.What is US treasury.
-2. From the grpah, it seems the policy is not very reasonable because the three cateory's currency valuation does not show significant difference.
+2. From the graph, it seems the policy is not very reasonable because the three categorys' currency valuation does not show significant difference.
 - Who do you think is the intended audience for this?

 Policymakers who make relevant policy.
 Or researchers who research currency manipulation.